apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 If the fallback is not desired, the user need not to provide multiple candidate_memory_pools with size constraints to TVMC interface.

 If the fallback is not desired by the scheduler, the scheduling passes could remove the memory pools from the candidate_memory_pools.

+* How is the fallback pool decided ?

+Currently, the pool ordering the user provides to TVMC interface will be used as a priority order for determining pools for tir.allocate/tir.allocate_const nodes (i.e. USMP will try to use highest priority pool for each allocate).
+Each pool specifies the information on whether it could be acessed by a given set of targets.
+Therefore, the ordered list of pools will be further filtered by for each allocate node that belongs to different targets.

+It is important to note that scheduling stage could remove pools from candidate pools for performance reasons.

 Outputs :
 * AoT TIR PrimFunc accepting pool buffers from the user.